ElliotBigFan/Example-PHP-Deserialization/README.md

-# PHP Serialization Vulnerability Lab
+# PHP Deserialization Vulnerability Lab

 ## Overview (English)
 This lab demonstrates a PHP deserialization vulnerability.
 The vulnerability exists in the `Logger` class, which allows attackers to execute arbitrary code by crafting malicious serialized payloads.